coderstool-com/coderstool.com/README.md

 ## 🧩 Docs in this repo

-This repo also contains lightweight documentation for many of the tools on Coderstool, organized by category under `docs/`:
+This repo also contains lightweight documentation for many of the tools on CodersTool, organized by category under `docs/`:

 - `docs/categories/text-and-unicode/`
 - `docs/categories/sql-and-databases/`